Some notes on Pontryagin duality of abelian topological groups: The Leptin-Noble-Banaszczyk Example

+\begin{Rem} The underlying topological space of the group $A$ above is not a k-space, since otherwise $E$ would also be a k-space, as shown in \cite{eng} Theorem 3.3.25.
+On the other hand, $A$ is a k-group by Theorem~\ref{NobleTheorem}.
+It follows for the topology $\cT=k\cT$ of $A$ that $\cT\subsetneq\cT_{\max}$, and that $\cT_{\max}$ is not a group topology for $A$.
+Thus, k-groups are not necessarily k-spaces, and closed subgroups of k-groups are not necessarily k-groups.
+We note also that the weakly complete vector spaces $\RR^I$ are k-groups by Theorem~\ref{NobleTheorem}, but that the underlying topological space $\RR^I$ is not a k-space for our uncountable set $I$, as is noted in Kelley's book~\cite{kelley} p.~240, Exercise J(b). \end{Rem}

-In particular, the example $E$ and its dual $\widehat E$ show that \emph{the dual of an abelian pro-Lie group may be incomplete}.
+\begin{Rem} In particular, the example $E$ and its dual $\widehat E$ show that \emph{the dual of an abelian pro-Lie group may be incomplete}.
 We recall that a group which satisfies Pontryagin duality is called \emph{reflexive}.
 Kaplan \cite{kaplan} proves that a product of reflexive groups is again reflexive.
 This applies in particular to the group $A$, which is a product of discrete abelian groups.
-Thus $F\subseteq A$ is also an example of \emph{a closed subgroup of a reflexive group which is not reflexive}. \textsc{Noble} shows in \cite{nob} Corollary 3.5 that a closed subgroup of a \emph{countable} product of locally compact groups satisfies Pontryagin duality.
-In our case, the ambient group $A$ is an uncountable product of (countable) discrete groups.
+Thus $F\subseteq A$ is also an example of \emph{a closed subgroup of a reflexive group which is not reflexive}. \textsc{Noble} shows in \cite{nob}, Corollary 3.5 that a closed subgroup of a \emph{countable} product of locally compact groups satisfies Pontryagin duality.
+In our case, the ambient group $A$ is an uncountable product of discrete groups.
+If we put $Z_\alpha=\ZZ$ for all $\alpha$, then $A$ and $E$ are torsion free.
+If we put $Z_\alpha=\ZZ(p)$ for all $\alpha$, then $A$ and $E$ have exponent $p$. \end{Rem} As we mentioned above, the discovery of the group $E$ goes back to \textsc{Leptin} in \cite{lep}.
+It is mentioned in the literature repeatedly, e.g.~by \textsc{Noble} in \cite{nobthesis,nob}, and by \textsc{Banaszczyk} in \cite{ban}.